afterpay/sdk-android/docs/ui-components/price-breakdown.md

 paymentBreakdown.totalAmount = totalAmount
 ```

-When the breakdown component is assigned a total amount that is valid for the merchant account, the 4 instalment amounts will be displayed.
+When the breakdown component is assigned a total amount that is valid for the merchant account, the 4 installment amounts will be displayed.

-![Price breakdown Afterpay instalments are available][breakdown-available]
+![Price breakdown Afterpay installments are available][breakdown-available]

 When the total amount is not within the minimum and maximum payment values for the merchant account, the amounts available for Afterpay will be shown in the component.

-![Price breakdown Afterpay instalments are unavailable][breakdown-unavailable-min-max]
+![Price breakdown Afterpay installments are unavailable][breakdown-unavailable-min-max]

 When no minimum amount is set and the total amount is greater than the maximum payment values for the merchant account, the maximum amount available for Afterpay will be shown in the component.

-![Price breakdown Afterpay instalments are unavailable][breakdown-unavailable-max]
+![Price breakdown Afterpay installments are unavailable][breakdown-unavailable-max]

-When no payment amount has been set or the merchant account configuration has not been applied to the SDK, the component will default to a message stating Afterpay is available.
+When no payment amount has been set or the merchant account configuration has not been applied to the SDK, the component will default to a message stating Afterpay is unavailable.

 ![Price breakdown no merchant account configuration][breakdown-no-configuration]